Qaraqter/simpletope/DOCUMENTATION.md

 ## Layout modes
-You can speicify the layout mode by adding `data-layout` to the container of your items.
+You can specify the layout mode by adding `data-layout` to the container of your items.
 This can be any valid isotope layout modes, by default we use `fitRows`.
 Keep in mind that you need to include the javascript file of the layout mode you want to use. (in this example you need to download and include masonry)

     <div id="container" data-isotope data-layout="masonry">
         ...
     </div>

 ## Feedback
-You can specify a feedback line with the current numbers of items shown, you can use `data-feeback` with the attribute value as the text you want.
+You can specify a feedback line with the current numbers of items shown, you can use `data-feedback` with the attribute value as the text you want.
 You can use the placeholder `{delta}` to get the total items in a number.

     <div class="feedback">
         <div data-feedback="Showing {delta} items" data-for-container="results"></div>